tristangodfrey/timetothink.io/spec/messaging-protocol.md

 - Broker interop
 - Custom message parsers
 - Efficient broker queue ordering (based on message urgency, includes complex use-cases)
+- Due to its generality it can be implemented on a large set of existing protocols (GraphQL, REST, HTTP, SSH, WebSockets, etc.)

+## Components

+### Message Broker

+## Guarantees

+- Message delivery -> a valid message will always lead to a state change in the system
+- Eventual consistency -> messages will not be lost, and the state will eventually be consistent with the expected state for the given messages at `t + n`, where `t` is the send time, and `n` is the sum of temporal intervals for each function `f` that is to be executed for the given set of messages
+- Performance can be improved by tweaking the schedule inference algorithm (making it more optimistic in its estimates)
+- Idempotence -> resources (paradoxically) are defined as stateless pure functions, meaning that in the case of faulty message duplication, no unexpected behaviour will occurr.

 ## Queue Ordering